CHAPTER Rev 2400

 original return as provided by RSA 21-J:29.

-enterprise tax returns requesting a refund or credit shall be filed within 3
+Amended business enterprise tax returns requesting a refund or credit

-years of the prescribed payment date for the tax or within 2 years from the
+shall be filed within 3 years of the prescribed payment date for the tax or

-date the tax was actually paid, whichever is later.
+within 2 years from the date the tax was actually paid, whichever is later.

 (d)

-The 2 year period from the date the tax was actually paid shall not be
+The 2-year period from the date the tax was actually paid shall not be

 applicable to an amended return requesting a refund or credit where the payment